Tommy Prince: Re-enlistment in the Princess Patricia's Canadian Light Infantry

-In August 1950 Prince returned to the Canadian Army to fight with the United Nations troops in the Korean War.
-"I owed something to my friends who died" in WWII, he stated.
-Re-instated to his previous rank of sergeant, Prince was now a member of the 2nd Battalion Princess Patricia's Canadian Light Infantry (2 PPCLI), the first Canadian battalion to be assigned active duty in the war zone.
+In August 1950, Prince re-enlisted in the Canadian Army to serve with United Nations Command forces during the Korean War.
+Explaining his decision to return to military service, Prince later remarked that he felt he "owed something to my friends who died" during the Second World War.
+Reinstated at his previous rank of Sergeant, Prince joined the 2nd Battalion, Princess Patricia's Canadian Light Infantry (2 PPCLI), the first Canadian infantry battalion deployed to Korea as part of the United Nations force resisting North Korean and later Chinese offensives on the Korean Peninsula.